DNS resolution, slowed down

 7. Finally, the browser contacts the web server and loads the website.

 You may be wondering how the top level domain server knew which name server to contact.
 Well, when a website owner registers a domain, they have the option to specify a series of name servers which contain IP address information for other types of servers, such as web, mail and file servers.
-When the name servers are set, the appropriate TLD server (.com, .net, .ml) is contacted and the details of the name server are stored.
+When the name servers are set, the appropriate TLD server (.com, .net, .cc) is contacted and the details of the name server are stored.

 Outro